Is this course accredited?

 The training is delivered by highly experienced project management trainers, with participation by the delegates being integral to the learning process.

-A full hard copy of the Agile Project Management Handbook v1.1 will be provided on the course itself.
+A full hard copy of the Agile Project Management Handbook v1.2 will be provided to you upon arrival on the course.

-In addition, delegates will be required to complete a MINIMUM of 2 hours homework each evening which is set by the instructor
+In additional, delegates will be required to complete homework exercises each evening

 Explain how to lay the foundations for successful agile projects